Português

 Sample preparation is an essential step for a successful analysis.
 Therefore, we recommend contacting the beamline staff for more information on how to prepare samples for the different modalities available.
 Below we present a brief guide with typical samples requirements and respective analysis methods.

-Typical samples requirements for the different analytical modalities available at IMBUIA-nano and IMBUIA-micro stations.
+Typical samples requirements for the different analytical modalities at IMBUIA.

 APPLICATIONS